 👉 Pro Tip: Wear solid hiking shoes for this trip.
 This area is extremely rocky!

-Located less than an hour from Phoenix, Canyon Lake is one of the most picturesque manmade lakes in the Greater Phoenix area.
+Located less than an hour from Phoenix, Canyon Lake is one of the most picturesque manmade lakes in Arizona.
 High canyon walls tower over the cool water, and the desert heat is substantially cooler in this oasis.
 Head to my article about day trips from Phoenix to learn more about the watersports and rentals you can check out at the lake.

 👉 Pro Tip: Slather on the sunscreen and drink plenty of water before heading to the beach!